youcatastrophe/git-toy__practice-workflow/GIT-WORKFLOW.md

 4. Switch to the 'master branch'.
 Then...
   - `git merge name-of-feature-branch` to merge the feature into 'master'.
   - `git push`
 5. Now check the PR for this issue.
 It should indicate that its code has been merged.
-You can 'close' the PR.
+It probably auto-closed the issue.
+If not, you can 'close' the PR.
+Either way, you may choose to delete the branch from GitHub after the PR is closed.
 6. Update your list of tasks in GitHub Issues.